-More and more Exoplanets are found daily and some of them are even said to supply "the basic ingredients for the formation and conservation of life«.
+Every day more and more examples are found and some of them are even said to be situated in the Habitable Zone of their Sun, providing »the basic conditions for the formation and development of life«.

 But how exactly do we define these conditions?
 Can we even think on a basis other than our own?

 The artistic research project »Habitable Zone« deals with distant parallel worlds and thus questions our innermost relationship to ourselves.

 From which perspective and with which state of mind do we look at »the foreign«, »the distant«, »the other«?

 (How) can we leave our self-focused view behind in order to establish a new sensitivity for alternative forms of existence?

 The Habitable Zone is a speculative parallel world with its own physical conditions.

 It is based on elementary particles, the »Qulst«, and is ordered by a diamond-shaped grid, the »Quaster«.

 As human visitors of this foreign world, we get to know the two figures »Spitz« and »Haube«, both inhabitants and scientists of the Habitable Zone.

 They are the main protagonists of a written narrative in which they attempt to describe the functioning of their own world.